cosmos/sdk-tutorials/tutorial/keeper.md

 If a name currently does not exist in the store, it returns a new Whois, which has the minimumPrice initialized in it.

 Now, we add functions for getting specific parameters from the store based on the name.
 However, instead of rewriting the store getters and setters, we reuse the `GetWhois` and `SetWhois` functions.
+For example, to set a field, first we grab the whole Whois data, update our specific field, and put the new version back into the store.

 ```go
 // ResolveName - returns the string that the name resolves to